-An estimated 13-17% of children ages zero through five experience social-emotional problems that negatively impact their functioning, development and school readiness.
-Children with social-emotional difficulties may have a hard time managing their emotions, focusing on tasks, interacting with family and peers and controlling their behavior, which can lead to lifelong challenges.
-Studies have shown that treating behavioral concerns before the age of five can prevent the onset of mental health disorders, reduce future behavior concerns and increase a child's ability to regulate his or her emotions during daily activities.
+An estimated 13 - 17% of children under six experience socialemotional problems that negatively impact their daily functioning, development and school readiness.19 Social-emotional and behavioral delays can have an impact on a child's ability to learn, communicate and interact with others.
+Likewise, children with social-emotional difficulties may have a hard time managing their emotions, focusing on tasks and controlling their behavior, which can lead to lifelong challenges.20 Studies have shown that treating behavioral concerns before the age of five can prevent the onset of mental health disorders, reduce future behavior concerns and increase a child's ability to regulate his or her emotions during daily activities.^{21, 22}

-First 5 San Diego funds community programs that provide screening, assessment and treatment services that are designed to meet the behavioral and social-emotional needs of children ages zero through five.
+First 5 San Diego funds community programs that provide screening, assessment and treatment services that are designed to meet the behavioral and social-emotional needs of children ages 0 through 5.
 First 5 San Diego providers offer clinical treatment and specialized classes that parents, or caregivers, and children participate in together, as well as one-on-one parent or caregiver coaching to promote a comprehensive approach to well-being.
-Providing coordinated services to parents or caregivers and children has been shown to be effective at preventing or reducing children's behavioral problems while promoting social skills and academic performance.

-Through HDS, QPI, KidSTART and F5FS, First 5 San Diego providers screened 11,157 children, identified 1,419 children with behavioral concerns and provided behavioral treatment for 3,133 children, including those who were screened and referred to First 5 San Diego programs for treatment by other providers (Figure 2.9).
+Providing coordinated services to parents or caregivers and children has been shown to be effective at preventing or reducing children's behavioral problems while promoting social skills and academic performance.23 Through HDS, QPI, KidSTART and F5FS, First 5 San Diego providers screened 12,731 children, identified 1,497 children with behavioral concerns and provided behavioral treatment for 3,191 children, including those who were referred to First 5 San Diego programs for treatment by other providers (Figure 2.9).